How to plan a Successful Live Nativity Scene

 If you've been considering staging a Live Nativity, you may be wondering how to get started.
 You might have put off the decision, thinking it's too time-consuming or expensive.
 However, with proper planning and organization, a Live Nativity can be one of your church's or group's most rewarding outreach events.

 BEGIN PLANNING EARLY

-Call Chamberlin Pony Rides as soon as you have a potential date.
-We begin to sell out of the prime weekend dates in early November so the time to get started on preparations is late summer or early fall.
+Contact Chamberlin Pony Rides as soon as you have a potential date, as prime weekend dates sell out early in November.
+The best time to start preparations is late summer or early fall.

-Chamberlin has 2 packages available for you to choose from: Complete Nativity and Deluxe Nativity.
-Both packages are described on our website here: https://chamberlinponyrides.com/nativity
+Chamberlin offers 2 packages: Complete Nativity and Deluxe Nativity, both described on our website here: https://chamberlinponyrides.com/nativity

-Please note, we do include 2 attendants (animal handlers) dressed as shepherds and a few straw bales for decoration.
-However, we do not include additional props such as the Baby Jesus and manger scene.
+Please note, we include 2 attendants (animal handlers) dressed as shepherds and a few straw bales for decoration, but we do not include additional props such as the Baby Jesus and manger scene.

 Plan an organizational meeting for volunteers.
 Offer a personal invitation to people of all ages who you think would like to be involved and/or would be perfect for certain slots.
 The more people involved, the better (and the less work you have to do).
 This meeting will serve as a brainstorming session in which you decide if you want to just have a simple stable or if you want to present different stages of the Holy Family’s journey the night Christ was born.

 Your Chamberlin event will include 2 Chamberlin employees dressed in shepherd costumes.
 You will need to look for actors for other roles such as Mary, Joseph, Angel, Additional Shepherds, Wise Men, Innkeeper, etc. Your package does not include props, so you will need to find a realistic baby doll for Baby Jesus, or consider involving a new mother with her baby.